Delle Donne waiting to hear from WNBA medical review panel - WHIZ News

 Delle Donne and Charles are two of a handful of cases that are waiting to hear from the league’s independent panel of doctors.

-If the pair do have their cases approved by the panel, the Mystics won’t be able to sign replacements as they would be over the salary cap.
+If the two players’ do have their cases approved by the panel, the Mystics won’t be able to sign replacements as they would be over the salary cap.
 Washington will have to start the season with 10 on their roster.

 Even if they could signing a player it wouldn’t be as easy as previous seasons.
-Any player that Washington or any other team would sign would have to get to Florida and go through quarantine and COVID-19 testing.
+Any player that Washington or any other team would sign would have to get to Florida and be quarantined off campus for three days and then four additional days on campus.
+The player would be tested for COVID-19 each of those days.

 The Mystics arrived on Monday and training camp is slated to begin Friday, assuming everything goes fine with the current quarantine that all WNBA teams are under since arriving at IMG Academy.